 Growing up on the Island, the libraries were exciting places.
-Sandown Library (Carnegie) also had the Dinosaur Museum.
+Sandown's Carnegie Library also had the Dinosaur Museum.
 Cowes Library, on the same road as my Granddad's house, hosted the Maritime Museum.
 The Lord Louis Mountbatten Library in Newport had a gallery, history museum and the back room was where the Vectis Astronomical Society met each month.